 The white plastic clamp has been closed by pulling and rotating the metal clip.
 Now the lath with foil is fixed again.

 On these photos you see the old clamp (at the top) and the new model clamp (below).
 On the left photo, both clamps are open.
 At the righ photo they are closed.

 On these photos you see how the new clamp is used.
 The new clamp works as well as the old one.
 But the new one is easier to make.
 See chapter L)#.

 At this roof there are 2 pieces of foil.
 This photo shows the overlap.
 The lath at the left side is “lower” than the lath at the right side.
 In this way the laths and the foil will not collide or ravel.

 The construction is as follows:

-In a short lath there are 4 holes next to each other to fix the lath to a vertical lath.
-Using one of the 4 holes makes the lath with foil move more or less outwards.
-See next photos.
+Each short lath has been fixed to one vertical leg of the roof.
+In each short lath there are 4 holes next to each other.
+Using one of the 4 holes makes the short lath more or less protrude.
+And makes the long lath with foil move more or less outwards.

-- There is a bolt at the right side of a long lath.
-This bolt fits in a hole of a short lath.
-There is a nut and a butterfly nut to hold the bolt in the lath.
-During rollig up or down the bolt turns in the short lath.
+In each lath with rolled up foil there is a bolt at one end.
+This bolt is put in the round hole of a short lath.
+A nut and a wing nut prevents the bolt from going out of the hole.
+During rolling up or off, this bolt turns in the short lath.

 E)# Closing lower and making storm proof